 Each council must annually elect a chair, secretary and treasurer.
 To preserve continuity of operations, the terms of individual council members should be staggered (that is, there should never be 100 percent turnover of members in a single year).
 Staggering appointments is beneficial so that the council will always have some experienced members each year.
 Local councils may also elect to designate former officers or members as non-voting, ex-officio council members.

-State regulations do not require that LCC members live in the town on whose council they serve, or that they are over 18 years of age.
+State guidelines do not require that LCC members live in the town on whose council they serve, or that they are over 18 years of age.
 Some cities and towns, however, do have local residency or age requirements.
 Check with the municipality's local appointing official or city solicitor.
 Remember, members can recruit and make recommendations, but only the appropriate officials can appoint and swear in new members.

 Back to Top